 Curiosity got the better of me.
-I planned by search for the cemetery (which came up only when I used the old fashioned word “graveyard”).
-The 3D maps showed me Galway buildings, roadways out of town and then stopped at a house that sits at the fork of the road.
+I planned my search for the cemetery (which came up only when I used the old-fashioned word “graveyard”).
+The 3D maps showed me Galway buildings, roadways out of town, and then stopped at a house that sits at the fork of the road.
 I restarted the search, rebooted, restarted my WiFi, but it kept freezing at that intersection in 3D mode.

 I figured I could use the house I saw as a landmark to confirm my route.

 Undercover and found out

 I arrived at the church of St. Peter and St. Paul dressed for the graveyard.
 Although Mary’s death was 33 years before, it was somewhat new to me.
 In a black suit, black shirt, black tie I really must have looked like a 19th-century Irish undertaker… that is if Irish caretakers wore Prada oxfords.

 The Mass was partly in Gaelic and I was charmed by the words as well as the Irish baby in its mother’s arms who seemed to be fascinated by my poor sartorial tastes.

 I felt a hand on my shoulder.
 I jumped.
 Had I been found?

 It was only two women offering their music sheet for me to sing along.
 I thanked them, with some relief.
 By now, I really wished I had not told anyone I was coming.